BHEESETTIANAND/dash_data_1/README.md

 Introduce flexible booking policies and refund options to accommodate changing travel plans.
 ## To see the dashboard click on the below link
 Dashboard_link:  https://dashboarddata.streamlit.app/
+### Note:
+If upon clicking the link, the application displays a message indicating that your app is sleeping, simply click on the 'Yes, wake it up' button shown on the popup screen.
+This behavior is normal, as Streamlit is a free service.